Skip to main content

 • The new CI is called Configuration/defaultCopyStrategy and is referenced by file.Folder.

-• You can create this configuration under Configuration > New > file > FileCopyStrategy.
+• Create this configuration under Configuration > New > file > FileCopyStrategy.

 How to create the FileCopyStrategy CI in Configuration